 “You must show that you know how to think like an investor”

-Buyside headhunters will tell you to “think like an investor” for PE and HF interviews.
+Buyside headhunters will tell you to “think like an investor” for private equity and hedge fund interviews.
 Does anyone even know what that means?
 How is it even different from thinking like an investment banker?
 In both roles, you’re building models to see if the returns are attractive for an investment.
 So how’s it different and how do you show that you can “think like an investor” during a PE/HF interview?

 It’s true that in both roles, you’re building a model to determine the returns for a particular investment.
-But there are 2 complexities here that investment professionals spend significant time on that bankers don’t and these are the qualities that you need to convey:
+But there are 2 complexities here that investment professionals spend significant time on that bankers don’t.
+These are the two qualities you need to convey:

 Understanding the Business Model